Use a Virtual Assistant to Manage Your Serviced Property

 Much of online business these days is experience-driven and customer reviews are now a hugely important factor in acquiring new business with most consumers trusting online reviews as much as personal recommendations.
 A property VA can help you manage this aspect of your business, checking, querying and answering customer reviews.

 You can also get your property virtual assistant to follow up with guests and solicit positive feedback for your properties.

 Finding an estate agent that “get’s” serviced accommodation or corporate lets is not always straightforward, so you can outsource a lot of the leg work to a property virtual assistant.

 A serviced property VA can also keep an eye on your competition, research value added services that you might be able to tack on and make your serviced property the best option on the market.

 A virtual assistant can buy you valuable time by helping to take care of your research whether it is industry trends and putting together Google alerts to keep you informed or things like insurance cover and accreditation.

 As you grow not all business will come through platforms and perhaps you would like to push your own brand.
 Here a Marketing Virtual Assistant will come into their own.

 Updating and managing content on your website can be left to a skilled VA.
-Furthermore blogging, content writing and updating and managing your social network profiles (Facebook, Twitter, Instagram) are all things that a marketing virtual assistant can take care of.
+Furthermore blogging, content writing and updating and managing your social network profiles (LinkedIn, Facebook, Twitter, Instagram) are all things that a marketing virtual assistant can take care of.